 \section{Abstract}

-We construct the local Galois representations over the complex field whose Swan conductors are one, which we call simple epipelagic representations, using etale cohomology of Artin-Schreier sheaves on affine lines over finite fields.
-Then, we study the Galois representations, and give an explicit description of the local Langlands correspondences for simple epipelagic representations.
-We discuss also a more natural realization of the Galois representations in the etale cohomology of Artin-Schreier varieties.
+We construct the local Galois representations over the complex field whose Swan conductors are one by using etale cohomology of Artin--Schreier sheaves on affine lines over finite fields.
+Then, we study the Galois representations, and give an explicit description of the local Langlands correspondences for simple supercuspidal representations.
+We discuss also a more natural realization of the Galois representations in the etale cohomology of Artin--Schreier varieties.